bashfx/fx-sync/README.md

 syncing multiple directories.
 SSH_HOST is the host entry in your `~/.ssh/config` where you have already setup SSH keys on your local and remote server.

-XSYNC has not been tested to handle RSYNC ssh connections without a pre-made key.
+XSYNC has not been tested to handle RSYNC ssh connections without a pre-made ssh key.

-Warning -- first make sure you have essential files backed before attempting to use xsync, and its best to test with a set of dummy directories to make sure everything is working ok before running live files.
-"Works on my machine"

 ## Usage